Wangaratta High School

-Wangaratta High School is a government secondary school in Wangaratta, Victoria, Australia.
-It was the 2002 winner of the Kool Skools award.
-It has consolidated from three campuses (Ovens College and the Wangaratta HS / GoTAFE Campus), back to one campus in 2014.
+Wangaratta High School is a co-educational government secondary day school in Wangaratta, Victoria, Australia.
+As of 2026, it has approximately 600 students.
+It was officially established in 1909.
+In 2009 the school celebrated its centenary with former staff and student alumni of Wangaratta High School, Ovens College, and Wangaratta Secondary College all participating.
+Over this 117 year history there has been several iterations of the school with various names across different campuses.
+Most recently the school consolidated from three campuses (Ovens College, Wangaratta HS / GoTAFE Campus), back to one campus in 2014.

-The Senior Years Learning Community, housing students in Years 10–12 is a state of the art building powered by geothermal energy.
-It was completed in 2009 along with the refurbishment of the PAC (Performing Arts Centre).
-A new administrative office and Science / Technology and Arts building was completed in 2013.
-The Middle Years Learning Community, housing students in Years 7–9 has also been.
-Future plans include demolition of the 'old' buildings on the Edwards street site; refurbishment of the current Year 7 Learning Community (old library) into the Wellbeing Precinct as well as a new sports centre and double gym.

 The school has a strong reputation in outdoor education, adventure and skiing.
 It has a long association with Mittagundi Outdoor Education Centre, and a number of Directors/Principals have been past students.
 The school has previously won the Victorian Interschools Cross Country Skiing Championships, and a number of alumni have represented Australia in cross-country skiing, including Xanthea Dewez.

 Extracurricular activities include involvement in the schools many bands, each of which go on a camp each year, to various parts of Australia.
+It was the 2002 winner of the Kool Skools award.
 In 2022, Wangaratta High School was a premium venue of the Wangaratta Jazz and Blues Festival.

+Campus (and revitalisation works)

+In 2025, the Victorian state government allocated $11.7 million to a major upgrade for the school.
+This funding will upgrade the senior and middle school facilities, as well as refurbish existing buildings.
+Works began in 2026 and will be completed in 2027.

+The Senior Years Building - Currently houses students in Years 10–12 is a state of the art building powered by geothermal energy.
+It was completed in 2009 along with the refurbishment of the PAC (Performing Arts Centre).

+A new administrative office and Science / Technology and Arts building was completed in 2013.
+It features science, media, art, woodworking and textiles classrooms.

+The Middle Years Learning Community, housing students in Years 7–9 is currently being refurbished.

+Academic Program

+In years 7-9, Wangaratta High School runs a Select Entry Accelerated Learning (SEAL) program.
+It is one of only 38 schools that is accredited to run the program by the Department of Education in Victoria.
+In years 11 and 12, Wangaratta High School offers the Victorian Certificate of Education (VCE) and the Vocational Major (VM) to all students.